PaulCombal/KarmaDecay/README.md

 ![Preview of KarmaDecay extension](http://i.imgur.com/KHaUljp.png)

 ## How can I try out this wonder?

+This extension is now available [on the Chrome Web Store!](https://chrome.google.com/webstore/detail/karma-decay-for-reddit/jajhikapekalehefmoebgloganabcgee)
 If you know what you're doing, and absolutely want the latest version, you can download the code and drop it in your extension tab.
-If you just want it running, just go to chrome://extensions, [download the crx file](https://github.com/PaulCombal/KarmaDecay/releases/tag/1.1), then drag and drop it in the extensions tab (options>More tools>Extensions) tab.
-That's it, well done :)

 ### What are the permissions for?